opensearch-project/documentation-website/README.md

 After each commit to this repository, GitHub Pages automatically uses [Jekyll](https://jekyllrb.com) to rebuild the [website](https://docs-beta.opensearch.org).
 The whole process takes around 30 seconds.

 This repository contains many [Markdown](https://guides.github.com/features/mastering-markdown/) files in the `/docs` directory.
 Each Markdown file correlates with one page on the website.
-For example, the Markdown file for [this page](https://docs-beta.opensearch.org/docs/opensearch/) is [here](https://github.com/opensearch-project/documentation-website/blob/master/docs/opensearch/index.md).

 Using plain text on GitHub has many advantages: